adap/flower/doc/source/how-to-run-simulations.rst

 Simulation Engine resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default the ``SimulationEngine`` has **access to all system resources** (i.e. all
+By default, the ``SimulationEngine`` has **access to all system resources** (i.e., all
 CPUs, all GPUs).
-However, in some settings you might want to limit how many of your
+However, in some settings, you might want to limit how many of your
 system resources are used for simulation.
 You can do this in the ``pyproject.toml`` of
 your app.